Dimer models and the special McKay correspondence: Some technical lemmas

 \section{Some technical lemmas}

-This section is devoted to prove technical lemmas on the paths of the quiver associated with a dimer model, which will be needed later.
-Consider two zigzag paths with adjacent slopes, which associate a corner perfect matching $D$ as in section \ref{sc:large-hexagon}.
-We have a map
+This section is devoted to the proof of technical lemmas on the paths of the quiver associated with a dimer model, which will be needed later.
+Consider a pair of zigzag paths with adjacent slopes, which give a corner perfect matching $D$ as in Section \ref{sc:large-hexagon}.
+We have a functor

-where $\Lambda$ is the path algebra of the McKay quiver whose vertices are large hexagons.
-There is a corner perfect matching $\bar{D}$ of $\Lambda$ corresponding to $D$, which corresponds to the zero locus of ``multiplications by $z$''.
+with respect to the corner $\frakc$ corresponding to $D$ as in Section \ref{sc:corner}, where $\Lambda$ is the McKay quiver whose vertices are large hexagons.
+There is a corner perfect matching $\bar{D}$ of $\Lambda$ corresponding to $D$, which consists of the arrows representing ``multiplications by $z$''.

-\begin{lemma} Let $v$ be a vertex of $\Gamma$. \begin{enumerate} \item Suppose $v$ is the source of the large hexagon $h(v)$ and a path $p$ of $\Lambda$ starting from $h(v)$ does not intersect with $\bar{D}$.
-Then there is a path $\tilde{p}$ of $\Gamma$ from $v$ to any vertex in the large hexagon $t(p)$ such that $h(\tilde{p}) = p$ and $\tilde{p}$ does not intersect with $D$. \item Suppose $v$ is the sink of the large hexagon $h(v)$ and a path $p$ of $\Lambda$ ending at $h(v)$ does not intersect with $\bar{D}$.
-Then there is a path $\tilde{p}$ of $\Gamma$ from any vertex in the large hexagon $s(p)$ to $v$ such that $h(\tilde{p}) = p$ and $\tilde{p}$ does not intersect with $D$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $v$ be a vertex of $\Gamma$. \begin{enumerate} \item Suppose $v$ is the source of the large hexagon $\phi_\frakc(v)$ and a path $p$ of $\Lambda$ starting from $\phi_\frakc(v)$ does not intersect with $\bar{D}$.
+Then there is a path $\tilde{p}$ of $\Gamma$ from $v$ to any vertex in the large hexagon $t(p)$ such that $\phi_\frakc(\tilde{p}) = p$ and $\tilde{p}$ does not intersect with $D$. \item Suppose $v$ is the sink of the large hexagon $\phi_\frakc(v)$ and a path $p$ of $\Lambda$ ending at $\phi_\frakc(v)$ does not intersect with $\bar{D}$.
+Then there is a path $\tilde{p}$ of $\Gamma$ from any vertex in the large hexagon $s(p)$ to $v$ such that $\phi_\frakc(\tilde{p}) = p$ and $\tilde{p}$ does not intersect with $D$. \end{enumerate} \end{lemma}

+The first assertion follows from the following lemma.
+We can also show the dual statement, which implies the second assertion above.